One Of Australia’s Most Influential Golf Clubs

 The club moved to a new site at Arncliffe in 1907, also prompting a change in name.
 Bonnie Doon was the title of the grazing property the club purchased – land included in Cook’s original charter of Botany Bay – and that was the name chosen by a majority of members.

-Now the club boasted an 18-hole course and a grand homestead for its clubhouse.
-The membership was opened up, and even ladies were allowed to play – with certain restrictions.
+Now the club boasted an 18-hole course and a cattle station homestead for its clubhouse.

 Following World War II, expansion plans for Mascot aerodrome included land occupied by 13 of Bonnie Doon’s 18 holes.